juhp/fbrnch/README.md

 ```
 $ fbrnch branches -B [package] ...
 ```
-You can use `--remote` option if you don't have the package checked out.
+You can use the `--remote` option if you don't have the package checked out.

 ### Package status
 ```